Emergency

 Port situation: All Pakistani ports are functioning normally, with ships berthing and sailing without disruption, according to our local correspondent.

-Trade restrictions: Pakistan's Ministry of Maritime Affairs has banned Indian-flagged vessels from docking at its ports and reciprocally barred Pakistani ships from calling at Indian ports.
-Additionally, on 4 May 2025, Pakistan's Ministry of Commerce issued SRO 750(I)/2025, imposing further trade restrictions.
-These new regulations prohibit:
+Trade restrictions: Pakistan's Ministry of Maritime Affairs had banned Indian-flagged vessels from docking at its ports and reciprocally barred Pakistani ships from calling at Indian ports.
+Additionally, on 4 May 2025, Pakistan's Ministry of Commerce had issued SRO 750(I)/2025, imposing further trade restrictions prohibiting:

 • the transit through Pakistan of goods of Indian origin, imported by third countries (via sea, land, and air),